PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // Call to action for cyberProfessionals:
 // Consider AI copilots  // Leave this as blank for dima

+* Our main Results:* #todomt[is this part of the conclusion section? usually conclusion is the last section]
 - AI achieved 1 hour time horizon on cyber (and having humans to measure this against is cool)
 - Signs of crowdsourcing working, but results inconclusive
-- AI outperformed our expectations based on initial evaluations. (saturated)

-= Results:
+- AI outperformed our expectations based on initial evaluations. (saturated) #todomt[we discussed that this might be moved somewhere to the body?]#todoap[feel free to add this to abstract, the initial expectations were based on the evals of our SOTA-achieving agent on old tasks from HTB before running the competition.
+The difficulty of challenges we selected was partially based on this initial evals]
 - Elicitation bounty suggested (seems like a good idea) (we tried, you should too) (we think it can be cost effective) (handwave it.
 20k per month vs US salary to discussion + make a handwave table) (DARPA does similar AIxCC challenge, but with different purpose)

 - time horizon (Metr suggested for R&D, we did for Cyber)